hoodunit/purescript-payload/README.md

 For key matches, the query parameter must be decodable via the [DecodeQueryParam](https://pursuit.purescript.org/packages/purescript-payload/docs/Payload.Server.QueryParams#t:DecodeQueryParam) type class.
 Query param decoding can also be extended via this type class.

-Optional query parameters can be given by specifying the query key with `Maybe`.
+Query parameters can be made optional by specifying the query key with `Mabye`.
 For example:

 ```purescript
 search :: GET "/search?foo=<foo>"